mdaines/viz-js/README.md

   - `engine` sets the Graphviz engine to use, and may be one of `"circo"`, `"dot"`, `"neato"`, `"osage"`, or `"twopi"`.
   - `scale` sets the scale factor for the `"png-image-element"` format.
 If this is not specified, `window.devicePixelRatio` will be used if available, and `1` if not.

-Output is returned as a string, except when using the "png-image-element" format, when it is returned as an instance of HTMLImageElement.
+Parses `src` and renders a graph according to the `options` given.
+Output is a string, except when using the "png-image-element" format, when it is returned as an instance of HTMLImageElement.

 For example: